 It’s also very useful to try to collaborate with different musicians across various genres.
 The more styles of music you can play, the more versatile skills will you develop.

-Playing drums is a fun activity in any stage of life, no matter if you’re an aspiring teenager or an enthusiastic adult.
+Playing drums is a fun activity at any stage of life, no matter if you’re an aspiring teenager or an enthusiastic adult.

 Just like any other musical instrument, it requires time and patience.
 Also, drums are the backbone of every musical group, since they set the pace for the rest of the crew.
 That’s why being a drummer demands a special mindset that can carry the rhythm section of the band.